jdohertydev/turia-park-run/README.md

 * This site has been tested on a Windows 11 desktop version of Chrome, Firefox and Edge.
 * Using Chrome Dev Tools, simulations of mobile and tablet viewports have also been tested with no major display errors.
-* The sign-up form validates the user’s email address as well as making all fields compulsory.
+* The sign-up form validates the user's email address as well as making all fields compulsory.
-* All external links open in a new tab so users stay within the site and the ‘noopener’ attribute has also been added to protect the user.
+* All external links open in a new tab so users stay within the site and the 'noopener' attribute has also been added to protect the user.

+## Bugs

+### Solved bugs
+* Originally the hero image, when shown on a desktop cut the runner's head off which looked unprofessional.
+Thanks to some support from Code Institute, I was able to adjust this using the 'background-position' attribute.
+* When checking the responsiveness of the Information Section, the 3 columns became squashed when reaching the breakpoint of mobile phones.
+Again, with some support from Code Institute, a media query was used to remove flex formatting which resulted in the columns stacking on top of each other – much more presentable.
+* When validating the HTML code for the FAQ page which was predominately borrowed, I kept getting the error 'Element h4 not allowed as child of element button in this context'.
+With some trial and error, I changed the 'button' element to 'div' and this fixed this issue.
+* A similar error occurred when I tried to use a button for the 'call to action' on the first page.
+The error given was 'Element 'a' not allowed as child of element button in this context'.
+Based on some research, the advice given to fix this was to create a div that is styled in a way to look like a button, which is what I ultimately did.

+### Unsolved bugs

+* Although technically not a bug, the logo used was designed using a professional website that charges for a high-resolution version without gridlines.
+If this site were to be deployed, this logo would need to be bought.
+Right now, it does take a little bit away from the overall aesthetic but it is a good proof of concept.
+* Pending fix Wrap:nowrap
+* Pending fix HTML Logo link